Energy saving tips

 Bear in mind that some appliances are cost-effective to run so there is no need to avoid using any and all energy.
 You can use the calculator to become more aware of what uses up energy in your home.

-Contact Energy Advice London on 0808 196 8260 for free advice on saving energy and water, reducing energy bills, accessing financial support, installing renewables and more.
-All support is impartial and delivered by in-house experts at Energy Saving Trust.
-You can visit their website to get advice today.
+Contact Energy Saving Trust on 0800 098 7950 for free advice on saving energy and water, reducing energy bills and more.
+You can visit Energy Saving Trust website to get advice today.

 Turn your thermostat down by 1 degree